thegodone/MultiStepRetrosynthesisTTL/README.md

 retrosynthesis --config configs/config_example.yaml
 ```

+this custom version also apply partially extraction routes similar to the Visualizing tool.
+It generates merges.csv files.

 ## Visualizing Results

 Results are written into `output/project_name/` as pickle files.
 Forward validated single step-reaction predictions are stored as `output/project_name/[DateJob]__prediction.pkl`, and full predicted route paths are stored as `output/project_name/[DateJob]__tree.pkl`, which refers to reaction indexes from `[DateJob]__prediction.pkl`.
 Routes could be sorted by scores to get the best ones.
 Temporary checkpoints are written in the `output/project_name/` folder after each iteration to monitor the progress of retrosynthesis, but also to resume a job starting from checkpoints.
 If logs are enabled, those are written into `output/project_name/`.